jdeveloperanalyst/Automacao-de-Processos/README.md

 ***
-> "O Sucesso começa com um sonho, do sonho para a meta, da meta para a disciplina, da disciplina para a persistência e da persistência para a conquista"
+> "O Sucesso começa com um sonho, do sonho para a meta, da meta para a disciplina, da disciplina para a persistência e da persistência para a conquista."